 Believe it or not you can cook chestnuts in a microwave oven.
 And they taste pretty good provided you get the cooking time just right.
 Microwaves are powerful, so there’s little room for error.
-Too few seconds and they’re virtually raw; a few seconds too many and they’re rubbery or hard.
-They don’t caramelize as well as roasted chestnuts but they do caramelize somewhat, and they retain a lot more moisture.
+Too few seconds and they’re virtually raw; too many seconds and they’re rubbery or hard.
 The table below shows the cook times I arrived at through trial and error for chestnuts in batches of two, three, four, and five.
 These results were derived by using medium-to-large fresh chestnuts in a 1000-watt oven that has a turntable.
-I also carved an “X” into at least one side of each chestnut with a sharp knife prior to cooking.
+(I also carved an “X” into at least one side of each chestnut with a sharp knife prior to cooking.)
 Chestnuts were stored at room temperature.

 Now to the Algebra part.
 Suppose you wanted to use the data above to create a “recipe” for microwaving chestnuts – a formula that you or someone else could use for cooking batches of six, seven, eight chestnuts or more (theoretically).

 Think of the left column as your x-values and the right column as your y-values.
 Notice how for each additional chestnut the number of seconds added increases each time, it’s not constant.
 So we know this would not be a linear function.
 Let’s assume that it is an exponential function – that it follows the form y = abˣ.
 How could you use this data to create an exponential function, and what would the resulting “recipe” be?